 You can use a free tool such as Counting Down To or Are We There Yet to create your own customizable countdown widget.
-When you’re done and ready to put your campaign live, simply embed the raw HTML code directly into your website.
+When you’re done and ready to launch your campaign, simply embed the raw HTML code directly into your website.

 4. Target guests on social media channels

 As well as sharing creative Black Friday posts, this campaign is an opportune moment to make the most of some of the other tools social media sites offer, such as remarketing on Facebook.